Coderrob/typescript-action-template/.automation/ORGANIZATION.md

 ### Source Files

-- Use kebab-case for file names: `logger-config.ts`
+- Use kebab-case for filenames: `logger-config.ts`
 - Use PascalCase for class names: `LoggerConfigResolver`
 - Use camelCase for functions and variables: `resolveConfig`

 ### Test Files

-- Mirror source file names: `logger.test.ts`
+- Mirror source filenames: `logger.test.ts`
 - Use descriptive test names with behavioral language

 ### Configuration Files